Taskeract Taskeract

 The team angle is the strongest one: when you review a pull request, you can open the actual session that wrote it and see the agent's full conversation, the timeline of decisions, and the recording.
 When you pick up an issue someone else started, the agent picker shows their existing session as a one-click attach.
 See Opening a Session from Anywhere for the full flow.

 In-flight uncommitted work stays on the device where it was taken.
 WIP captures are local only - they exist as a per-device safety net.
-To make work available to the rest of the team, save a checkpoint.
+With the Pro add-on, saving a checkpoint adds work to the timeline that travels between devices and teammates; use Publish when you want the session branch itself to reflect a specific checkpoint.

 Agent-Proposed Checkpoints